rsyncOSX/RsyncOSXdocs/content/post/Localization.md

 categories = ["localization"]
 description = "RsyncOSX speaks several languages."
 +++
 RsyncOSX and the menu app RsyncOSXsched are prepared for localization.

-RsyncOSX is translated to Chinese (Simplified), German, Norwegian, French and Italian.

-RsyncOSXsched is translated to German, Norwegian, French and Italian.

-Default language for both is English
+Default language for both is English.

 RsyncOSX is localized to:
 - Chinese (Simplified) -  by [StringKe](https://github.com/StringKe)